 Geography at Newcastle is highly regraded.
 We rank in the top ten universities in the UK in The Times/Sunday Times Good University Guide 2016.
 We also achieved a very impressive 96% overall student satisfaction score, ranking us 6th in the UK in the National Student Survey 2015.

-Geography at Newcastle ranks in the top 30 universities in the world in the QS World University Rankings by Subject.
+Geography at Newcastle ranks 10th overall in the UK for research (Research Excellence Framework 2014) and in the top 50 universities in the world in the QS World University Rankings by Subject 2015.

-In second year, you undertake a fieldcourse exploring elements of economic, political and social geography from a choice of residential and non-residential destinations.
-These currently include:
+In the second year, you undertake a field course elements of economic, political and social geography from a choice of residential and non-residential destinations, currently including:

 You may also apply for funding from The Sonia Stonehouse Expedition Fund (SSEF) to assist with overseas fieldwork, as part of your compulsory dissertation in physical or human geography.

 UK and EU students have the chance to broaden their academic experience by taking part in a study exchange abroad.

 Stage 2 students can undertake a five-month exchange at one of our partner institutions in Europe (some of which teach in English) or beyond (eg America, Australia, and Singapore).

 We offer geography as either a Bachelor of Arts (BA) or a Bachelor of Science (BSc) degree.
 Students on both programmes choose from the same range of modules, and because the two programmes are largely the same, it is usually possible to swap from one to the other should you wish to.
 Your choice of programme simply depends on the subjects you studied at A level (or equivalent):